toroettg/SeriesMarker/doc/source/developerdoc.rst

 ###############

 This part of the documentation currently acts as a note pad.
 Information contained may be incomplete and incoherent.
-It will be improved over time.
+It will improve over time.

 ******************
 Coding Conventions